Last Updated on Mar 19, 2025 by Nikita Malik

 • Large-cap companies: Having a market cap of Rs.
 20,000 cr. or more

-• Small-cap companies: Having a market cap of less than Rs.
+• Small-cap companies: These have a market cap of less than Rs.
 5,000 cr.

 Large-cap stocks are an ideal pick for conservative investors looking to stay invested in the market for stable returns over the long term.
 Small-cap stocks are more suited for aggressive investors having a decent risk appetite and looking for short-term gains.